 Tsunamis have hit Washington in the past, and they will happen again in the future.
 Read more below to learn about how and where tsunamis occur, how to recognize a tsunami and evacuate, and what geologists at the Division of Geology and Earth Resources are doing to learn more about them.

 This map shows areas where inundation modelling has been completed in Washington.
 The entire coastline of Washington may be at risk for tsunamis.
 Landslide-caused tsunamis can happen anywhere there are landslide hazards and lakes, rivers, or ocean.
-Clicking on the map will take you to the Geologic Hazards Map Page where you can find tsunami-related maps and brochures.
+Go to our Geologic Hazard Maps page to find tsunami-related maps and brochures.

 WHAT WE DO

 The mission of the Washington Division of Geology and Earth Resources is to collect, develop, use, distribute, and preserve geologic information to promote the safety, health, and welfare of the citizens, protect the environment, and support the economy of Washington.

 The Division works with NOAA to model the inundation of coastal areas from tsunamis.
 This is an important step for learning what areas will be affected by tsunami waves.
 The models use the shape of the ocean floor, topography of the land, and the expected size and shape of tsunami waves.
 The result is a series of maps that show the depth of water and the speed of the currents.

 |Click here to find the published reports and inundation maps||Click here to find all of the inundation data in an online viewer|